Towards chemical accuracy with shallow quantum circuits: A Clifford-based Hamiltonian engineering approach: Theory and Method

 where the initial state $\ket{\phi}$ is usually a product state.
 The molecular energy with given parameters $E(\boldsymbol{\theta}) = \braket{\psi(\boldsymbol{\theta})|\hat H|\psi(\boldsymbol{\theta})}$ can then be computed using a quantum computer.
 The goal of VQE is to find a set of optimal parameters $\boldsymbol{\theta}^*$ that minimizes $E$ using classical optimizers.

-HEA is a family of versatile and widely-used ansatz that is particularly suitable for execution on near-term quantum hardware.
-HEA is composed of interleaved single-qubit rotation gate layers $L_{\rm{rot}}^{(l)}(\{\theta_{lj}\})$ and entangler gate layers $L_{\rm{ent}}^{(l)}$.
+HEA is a family of versatile and widely-used ansatz that is particularly suitable for execution on near-term quantum hardware. \cite{leone2022practical} Compared with UCC type of ansatz, HEA type ansatz has a lower circuit depth by utilizing hardware connectivity and maximizing the number of operations at each layer.
+Typically, HEA is composed of interleaved single-qubit rotation gate layers $L_{\rm{rot}}^{(l)}(\{\theta_{lj}\})$ and entangler gate layers $L_{\rm{ent}}^{(l)}$.
 An HEA circuit with $p$ layers can be expressed as: